EricZimmerman/KapeFiles/README.md

 It is also possible to attend KAPE training from Kroll instructors.
 Details can be found [HERE](training.md)!!

-*NOTE* We have clarified KAPE usage permissions for commerial applications.
+### NOTE: We have clarified KAPE usage permissions for commerial applications.
 See details [here](https://ericzimmerman.github.io/KapeDocs/#!Pages\50-Frequently-asked-questions.md)

 ## TL;DR; for target and module creation is stated below: